SAAG Calculator – Serum-Ascites Albumin Gradient

-The serum-ascites albumin gradient (SAAG) is a medical value that represents the difference of albumin concentration between blood serum and the ascitic fluid.
+Welcome to Omni's SAAG calculator.
+The serum-ascites albumin gradient (SAAG) is a medical value representing the albumin concentration difference between blood serum and the ascitic fluid.
 This discrepancy is used by physicians to differentiate the various mechanisms of abnormal fluid accumulation, especially portal hypertension.

-Read along to learn how to correctly calculate the serum-ascites albumin gradient, what does it mean, and how it relates to the source of ascites.
+Read along to learn how to correctly calculate the serum-ascites albumin gradient using our SAAG calculator.

 What is ascites?

 Two main parameters are key in the assessment of the peritoneal fluid: serum-ascites albumin gradient (SAAG) and ascitic fluid total protein (AFTP).
-The former - the main focus of this article - is considered more useful in identification of portal hypertension; whereas the latter remains important in the differential diagnosis of ascites.
+The former — the main focus of this article — isin the identification of portal hypertension; whereas the latter remains important in the differential diagnosis of ascites.

 Describing the ascitic fluid